misho-kr/logrus-hooks/README.md

 Logrus Hooks
 ============

-[Logrus](https://github.com/sirupsen/logrus) is a popular structured logger.
-One of its many useful features is the option to add hooks that are invoked for every logging message.
-Hooks can be used to send logging message to remote tracking and reporting system.
+[Logrus](https://github.com/sirupsen/logrus) is a popular structured logger that allows to add hooks that are invoked for every message.
+These hooks can be used to send the messages to remote tracking and reporting system.
+Things may go wrong when talking to remote systems, like delays and errors.

-Things can go wrong when talking to remote systems, like delays and errors.
-The hooks from this module provide means to deal with:
+The hooks from this package are [decorators](https://en.wikipedia.org/wiki/Decorator_pattern) that help to deal with:

 * Transient errors
 * Excessive logging messages